 Passive income from: Recurring rental income and wealth through property capital appreciation.

-It’s an important asset class for portfolio diversification and great for generating cash flow.
+My personal thoughts: It’s an important asset class for portfolio diversification and great for generating cash flow.

 It has served me well (thanks to leverage) but I’ve also felt pain.